Pfc. Kenneth E. Schoeberle

 was the youngest of the three children of Edward

 born February 18, 1916.
 He grew up, with his

 brother and sister, on the family's farm and later

 at 1305 West Eastern Avenue in Janesville,

-	After high school he worked in a tobacco
+School.
+After high school he worked in a

 After graduation, he joined the Wisconsin National Guard's 32nd Tank Company which was headquartered in an armory in Janesville.
 He was a member of the company when it was called to federal service in the fall of 1940.

 On November 25, 1940, the tank company was activated as A Company, 192nd Tank Battalion.
-After packing equipment for a number of days, the battalion left for Fort Knox, Kentucky, where it trained for ten months.
+After packing equipment for a number of days, the battalion left for Fort Knox, Kentucky, on November 28th, where it trained for ten months.